 Montpellier state prosecutor Brice Robin told a news conference that there were “very strong suspicions” about the players in question and that they had “close links” with those who placed the bets.

 “For anyone who doubts a pact, there’s material to ask very legitimate questions,” he said, adding that Priez had admitted to investigators that she had bet on the match for her boyfriend at his request and with his money.

 According to lawyers for the other players, they accept having bet on the May 12 game against Cesson-Sevigne, despite governing body rules outlawing the practice but deny having thrown the match, which they lost 31-28.

-The scandal has tarnished the image of handball, which is popular in France, Germany, eastern Europe and Scandinavia.
-France are reigning two-time Olympic champions, having defended their gold from Beijing in London this year.
+The scandal has tarnished the image of the fast-moving indoor sport, which is popular in France, Germany, eastern Europe and Scandinavia.
+France are reigning Olympic champions, having won in 2008 and in London this year.

 Suspicious bets totalling 87,880 euros were placed, earning 252,880 euros, ringing alarm bells at betting firm Francaise des Jeux, as the sums were 40 times larger than normal and virtually all were on Montpellier being behind at half-time.

 All of the bets were placed in three places — Montpellier, the northwestern city of Rennes and in the Paris region — and in sums of 100 euros, which allows the gambler to collect their winnings anonymously, investigators said.

 France handball officials have vowed to come down hard on anyone found guilty, vowing “zero tolerance” for any transgressions of the players’ code, but former France coach Daniel Costantini said he was unsurprised at the allegations.

 He said some top players in the sport had developed a sense of “invincibility” because of their recent success, while management had been lacking in reining in excesses.